DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ### 2.1 DevOps Velocity's "Digital Chain of Custody"

 The activity performed against every work item visualized in DevOps Velocity is tracked from inception to completion.
-This assist the team when asked to verify that specific work items have followed the development process by auditors.
+This assists the team when asked to verify that specific work items have followed the development process by auditors.
 What could be a large effort checking the different solutions used in the delivery pipeline, Velocity makes responding to the request simple.
 In fact, Auditors equipped with access to Velocity could check for themselves without interrupting the team.

 | **Step** | <div style="width:400px">**Details**</div>  | **Additional Information** |
 |:-------------:|:------------- |:------------- |